Different Types of Nerf Darts Explained (Comparison Guide)

 Also known as Clip System darts, Streamline darts were introduced in 2006 under the popular N-Strike series of Nerf blasters.

-More precisely, the Streamline dart was introduced as the ammunition type for the brand new Longshot CS-6, which was the first Nerf blaster to use a clip.
+More precisely, the Streamline Dart was introduced as the ammunition type for the Longshot CS-6, which was the first Nerf blaster to use a clip.

 Streamline Dart